|(18.16.12) 11.722 Northlight 85 (9.03

 You can see the enormous difference between the beginning of Eon 16 and Eon 17 in the two videos below.

 And here’s some information about that Galactic Year.

-This unit of time is helpful in understanding Earth history.
+So you can see how the Eon is helpful in understanding Earth history.
 It is revealing that the time period between the present and the advent of the dinosaurs constitutes less than one-eighteenth of the entire history of Earth.
 See how much better we understand Earth history already?

-—> (next section, Genesis)
+—> (next stop on the Calendar Tour, Genesis)

-(return to The Epic Time Scales)
+return to The Epic Time Scales page